RiturajSaha/Student-Management-System/README.md

 **Functionalities:**
 - Create A Student Data
-- Display Data Of Particular Student
+- Display Data Of A Particular Student
 - Display Data Of All Students
 - Display Top Performers
 - Delete Data Of A Particular Student